gwyatt40/Pi-in-the-Sky/README.md

 #### Georgia
 This week I worked on adding a second servo to my setup, but I ran into errors with this because I could not find a second working PWM pin to connect the servo to.
 Additionally, when I did hook up two servos to my raspberry pi, it would only run code for a few seconds, before it stopped working.
 If two servos were connected, for some reason, I couldn't use ctrl+C or ctrl+Z to stop running code, so I had to close out of the program entirely.
 However, with just one servo, the code ran perfectly and I could use ctrl+c or ctrl+z to stop it.
 I think some of these issues may be due to the pi not having enough power from the computer to power two servos, so next week I will work to set up a battery for my pi, which I need to do anyway in order for the final setup to work detached from the computer.

+### Week 7 (Mar 28)

+#### Georgia
+This week I added a battery to my setup so that I could run two servos from my raspberry pi.
+I was right that the problems I encountered last week were because my pi did not have enough power to run two servos, so adding the battery fixed this issue.
+I connected to ground and power wires of the servos to the battery directly.
+This setup did not work at first, and I couldn't figure out why until Mr. Miller suggested that I should connect the ground of the battery to the ground of the pi as well.
+I did this and my servos worked immediately, so thanks Mr. Miller!
+Next week I will work on adjusting specific angles for the servos and detaching the setup from the computer so that it can run independently.